waw-muzik/rfcs/active-rfcs/0004-api-versioning.md

 In backend, in our routers, we will need to check this header before doing anything in the endpoint, so we will have to make a Factory that manages this behaviour.

-For now, requests that don't have this header will be redirected to the first version of our API.
-This approach will be for now, because in the future, when we will remove this 1 version, requests that don't have this header will be redirected to the lastest version
+For now, requests without this header will be redirected to the API's first version.
+This approach will be for now, for giving backward compatibility to the v1.
+When v1 becomes deprecated or gets removed, requests without this header will be redirected to the latest version

 # Drawbacks